 In Brief

 If you have ever tried to explain misophonia to a doctor or audiologist, you may have been told it sounds like hyperacusis, or perhaps a phobia of sound.
 These comparisons are understandable.
-They are also wrong in ways that matter enormously for treatment.
+They can also be incomplete in ways that matter enormously for treatment.

-Misophonia, hyperacusis, and phonophobia are three distinct conditions.
-They share only one feature: they all involve distress related to sound.
-Beyond that, the mechanisms, the brain systems involved, and the effective treatments are different.
+Misophonia, hyperacusis, and phonophobia are overlapping but different sound tolerance patterns.
+They share one broad feature: distress related to sound.
+Beyond that, the triggers, mechanisms, and helpful supports can differ.

 Getting the distinction right is not academic.
 It determines whether you receive helpful treatment or spend years pursuing approaches designed for a different condition.